Skip to content

 • initial_startDateTime – The datetime from which the schedule begins evaluation, in ISO 8601 format.

-• headers – A map of headers that will be sent as JMS properties when the iFlow is triggered.
+• headers – A map of headers that will be sent to the iFlow when triggered.

 • body – The body to be set during the iFlow call from the Scheduler.